 \subsection{Realistic traffic agent modelling}

-Over the decades, numerous models have been proposed to explain human driving behaviours, which can be categorised into learning-based and knowledge-based ones.
-For learning-based approaches, the driver model relies on a large amount of data to learn policies that behave like human driving.
-Some literature also refers to this kind of models as non-parametric models because its model structure is not fixed and should be determined from the data \cite{Lefevre2014}.
-Whereas for the knowledge-based models, sometimes also known as parametric models, the driver behaviour model is often built from prior expert knowledge to capture human driving features.
-The prior expert knowledge is often formulated in mathematically analytical forms, in which the parameters can be identified by fitting the model to the given data.
+Human driving behaviour models can be categorised into non-parametric and parametric ones \citep{Lefevre2014}.
+For non-parametric approaches, the driver model relies on a large amount of data to learn policies that behave like human driving.
+Whereas for the parametric models, the driver behaviour model is often built from prior expert knowledge to capture human driving features in mathematically analytical forms, in which the parameters can be identified by fitting the model to the given data.

-Although learning-based models in theory can mimic any human driving behaviour if given enough data, their non-interpretable parameters make the decision-making process a blackbox, which can be detrimental for safety-critical applications requiring traffic agents to reasonably interact with the ego vehicle in a well-controlled manner.
-Another shortcoming of learning-based models is that we cannot easily and intuitively change their driving behaviours due to their non-interpretable parameters.
-For example, if we need to model cautious and sporty driving behaviours, a huge amount of data from cautious and sporty drivers is required to train both models.
-Moreover, as diverse behaviours for different traffic agents need to be modelled individually to make realistic simulations, it will be extremely expensive to train learning-based models for all driving behaviours.
+The decision-making process of non-parametric models is often considered a blackbox, meaning their driving behaviours cannot be easily adjusted with guaranteed legality.
+Moreover, as diverse behaviours for different traffic agents need to be modelled individually to make realistic simulations, it will be extremely expensive to train non-parametric models for all driving behaviours.